Vitality Leap

 Prerequisites:

 • Good fitness and solid, safe Nordic walking technique.
-These are circular routes, so all participants need to be able to walk at a steady speed for 8-12km.
+These are often circular routes, so all participants need to be able to walk at a steady speed for 8-15km.

 • Ability to walk in wet and sometimes muddy grass (These walks are mostly on trails or meadows).